 Born in China, Ming-Na and her family immigrated to New York City when she was four years old.
 Among her many film, television, and stage credits, Ming-Na may be best known for her role as June Woo in the film The Joy Luck Club (1993) and as the title voice of Disney's Mulan (1998) and Mulan II (2005).

-Carolyn See's books include the novels Golden Days (1987) and There Will Never Be Another You (2006), and the non-fiction work Making a Literary Life (2002).
+Carolyn See's many books include the novels Golden Days (1987) and There Will Never Be Another You (2006), The Handyman (2013), and the non-fiction work Making a Literary Life (2002).
 She earned her PhD in American literature from UCLA, where she has taught English.
 In addition to the prestigious Robert Kirsch Body of Work Award (1993), See has been honored with Guggenheim and Getty fellowships.

 Charles J. Shields, a former teacher, has been a reporter for public radio, a journalist, and the author of non-fiction books for young people.
 Some of these include Mohandas K. Gandhi, Roald Dahl, and Amy Tan.
 In 2006, Shields published the biography Mockingbird: A Portrait of Harper Lee.

 Amy Tan was born in Oakland, California, in 1952, several years after her parents immigrated to the San Francisco Bay area from China.
 After her first trip to China in 1987, Tan wrote the best-selling novel The Joy Luck Club (1989) in fewer than five months.
 She co-wrote the screenplay for the 1993 film adaption with Ronald Bass.
-Other works include The Kitchen God's Wife (1991), The Opposite of Fate (2003), and the children's book The Chinese Siamese Cat (1994).
+Other works include The Kitchen God's Wife (1991), The Opposite of Fate (2003), The Valley of Amazement (2013) and the children's book The Chinese Siamese Cat (1994).

 John Kuo Wei Tchen is a historian and cultural activist.
 The founding director of the Asian/Pacific/American Studies Program and Institute at New York University, Dr. Tchen also co-founded the Museum of Chinese in the Americas (MOCA) in 1980.
 His award-winning books include Genthe's Photographs of San Francisco's Old Chinatown (1984) and New York Before Chinatown: Orientalism and the Shaping of American Culture, 1776-1882 (1999).